-This plan is for students entering the program in a fall semester.
-Some students also opt to take a class or two during the summer.
+This sample plan portrays a student entering the program in a fall semester.
+Some students opt to take summer classes.

 Fall Year 1 Map out your program of studies Take Anth 6002 and perhaps a second proseminar Identify your mentor by end of semester